glitznerf/glitznerf.github.io/index.md

 ### Academic Experience
-I have held a variety of academic positions, including my current role as _Minerva Scholar_ (entry-level research and teaching position), and previous roles as an _SSPS Project Lead_ (to significantly improve a second-year undergraduate computing course) and general _Teaching Assistant_ (to support labs and tutorials as mentioned above).
+I have held a variety of academic positions, including my current role as **Minerva Scholar** (entry-level research and teaching position), and previous roles as an **SSPS Project Lead** (to significantly improve a second-year undergraduate computing course) and general **Teaching Assistant**.

-In terms of other academic service, I have supported the University of Zurich's Blockchain Center as a _voluntary research engineer_, represented my undergraduate cohort to both the school of computing and the school of mathematics & statistics as a _class rep_, and acted as a _Peer Assisted Learning Mentor_ for new undergraduate computing students.
+In terms of other academic service, I am in the **Learning & Teaching Committee**, have supported the University of Zurich's Blockchain Center as a voluntary **Research Engineer**, represented my undergraduate cohort to both the school of computing and the school of mathematics as a **Class Rep**, and acted as a **Peer Assisted Learning Mentor** for new undergraduate computing students.

 <p>&nbsp;</p>

 ### Industry Experience
-Before joining the world of academia full-time, I gained industry experiences as a _Software Dev Engineer_ at [Amazon](https://www.amazon.co.uk/gp/video/livetv) (in workflow and process automation), _Consultant_ for [BearingPoint](https://www.bearingpoint.com/en-gb/) (mainly supporting information security and privacy projects for government and public sector clients), and in _IT Dev & Ops_ at the [Global Legal Entity Identifier Foundation](https://www.gleif.org/en).
+Before joining academia full-time, I gained industry experiences as a **Software Dev Engineer** at [Amazon](https://www.amazon.co.uk/gp/video/livetv) (in workflow and process automation), **Consultant** for [BearingPoint](https://www.bearingpoint.com/en-gb/) (mainly supporting information security and privacy projects for government and public sector clients), and in **IT Dev & Ops** at the [Global Legal Entity Identifier Foundation](https://www.gleif.org/en).

 <p>&nbsp;</p>

 ### Other Activities
-I thought I would end up in the space industry and was very active in [GU Orbit](https://uk.linkedin.com/company/gu-orbit), a University society for near-space and orbital projects.
+I thought I would end up in the **space** industry and was very active in [GU Orbit](https://uk.linkedin.com/company/gu-orbit), a University society for near-space and orbital projects.
 At the time, I also had the chance to join a European Space Agency [project for rocket science](https://www.esa.int/Education/Fly_A_Rocket).

-These days, I am probably either repairing things at [Repair Cafe Glasgow](https://repaircafeglasgow.org/), working on a design or diy project, or [exploring the Scottish highlands and islands](scotland).
+These days, I am probably either **repairing** things at [Repair Cafe Glasgow](https://repaircafeglasgow.org/), working on a **design** or **diy** project, or [exploring the Scottish **highlands** and **islands**](scotland).